fofete/PeriodicoTransit.github.io/README.md

 --------------------------------------------------------------
-This is a project for my practices with html and future learning of CSS and JS.
+This is a project for my practices with HTML and future learning of CSS and JS.